billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="A successful test" src="images/image68.png" width="624.00" height="185.33" title="A successful test">
     <br>
-  <figcaption>Image Caption: A successful test.</figcaption>
+  <figcaption>Image Caption: A successful test</figcaption>
 </figure>
 </div>

 Once you have confirmed that your email address accepts TLS for incoming email, you are ready to inspect the headers of incoming messages.
 The steps for displaying email headers differs by email client.
-The menu item is typically labeled "show original message", "show headers", or similar.
+The menu item is typically labeled "show original message," "show headers," or similar.

-If the mail was sent with TLS, it will be noted in the headers with a description including the letters "TLS".
-The syntax will vary but will always include the term "TLS".
+If the mail was sent with TLS, it will be noted in the headers with a description including the letters "TLS."
+The syntax will vary but will always include the term "TLS."
 An example is below.

 <div align="center">
 <figure>
   <img alt="A sample email header showing that TLS was used" src="images/image78.png" width="624.00" height="126.67" title="A sample email header showing that TLS was used">
     <br>
-  <figcaption>Image Caption: A sample email header showing that TLS was used.</figcaption>
+  <figcaption>Image Caption: A sample email header showing that TLS was used</figcaption>
 </figure>
 </div>